'It’s time Ireland had a new world champion' - Donegal fighter Quigley

 After a frustrating 18 months of fights falling off and big names slipping by the wayside, Jason Quigley finally has his shot at world honours.

-In the early hours of Saturday morning, the Irish boxing star is set to make his way to the ring to challenge Demetrius Andrade for his WBO world middleweight title.
+In the early hours of Saturday, the Irish boxing star is set to make his way to the ring to challenge Demetrius Andrade for his WBO world middleweight title.

-In what will be his 21st professional fight, this is the first time Quigley is challenging for that coveted world title.
+In what will be his 21st professional fight, this is the first time Quigley has challenged for that coveted world title.
 Despite having an extensive and particularly fruitful amateur career, as a professional the 30-year-old hasn't had that career defining fight yet, which this weekend could prove to be.

 "I've worked my way now to this point and I have one more step to go, and that's to achieve becoming a world champion," Quigley said.